tosaja/Automatic-Detection-of-Place-and-Time-for-Greek-Texts-in-Egypt/Table2.md

 | EgyptU22               | 22       | 2           |       |
 | EgyptWesternCoast      | 1161     |             |       |
 | EgyptWesternDesert     | 2128     | 19          | 13    |

+**Table 2.** The 39 locations used in the second location classification experiment.